-In this project, Ali Cabbar, just like in a word challenge game, creates an (almost perfect!) anagram from the name of the neighborhood: Dolapdere becomes Eldorado.
-Like the Spanish conquistadors of the Middle ages, the developers dive into the jungles of the city and change the diversity and authenticity of the neighborhoods to make fortunes in gold.
+By mimicking a word challenge game, the artist creates an —almost perfect— anagram from the name of the neighbourhood: Dolapdere becomes Eldorado.
+Like the Spanish conquistadors of the Middle ages, the developers dive into the jungles of the city and change the diversity and authenticity of the neighbourhoods to make fortunes in gold.